All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I take Thymosin Alpha-1 continuously without cycling?

 Some patients with chronic conditions do use Ta1 continuously under physician supervision.
-However, most practitioners recommend cycling to prevent potential receptor desensitization and to periodically assess baseline immune function.
+But most practitioners recommend cycling to prevent potential receptor desensitization and to periodically assess baseline immune function.
 Discuss the best approach with your prescribing physician.

 Will my immune system weaken during the off period?